15 Easy Ways to Beat Anxiety Now

 Anxiety Alert — The Need-to-Know

 Technically, anxiety is apprehension over an upcoming event.
 We anticipate the future with sometimes scary predictions that don’t necessarily have any basis in truth.
-In everyday life, anxiety’s physical and emotional symptoms can mean an increased heart rate (and even heart attack), poor concentration at work and school, sleeping problems, and just being a total Crankasaurus Rex to family, friends, and co-workers.
+In everyday life, anxiety’s physical and emotional symptoms can mean an increased heart rate, poor concentration at work and school, sleeping problems, and just being a total Crankasaurus Rex to family, friends, and co-workers.

 Anxiety and stress are physical and emotional responses to perceived dangers (that aren’t always real).
 And since most of us aren’t running from tigers or hunting and gathering in the woods, it’s often the little things that put us over the edge: an over-loaded email inbox, morning rush hour, or losing those keys before running out the door.
 Luckily, it’s easy to beat this kind of stress with just a few easy changes added throughout the day.